Root Canal Therapy

 What is a root canal?

 If you experience any of these symptoms, your dentist will most likely recommend non-surgical root canal treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 We use local anesthesia to eliminate discomfort.
-In addition, we will provide nitrous oxide analgesia if indicated.
+In addition, we can provide Nitrous if you request it while scheduling your appointment.
+This is an additional cost.
 You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 What happens after treatment?